San Fernando Valley State College postcard (1973)

 A North Hills church that people for some reason call "The Onion."
 Image source: losangelesloveaffair

 North Hills was formerly known as Sepulveda – after the Sepulveda Family – a family whose importance extends back to the city of Los Angeles’s founding. in 1992, a group of residents successfully lobbied to change its name to something more forgettable and generic.
 At the time of writing, the highest rated neighborhood business on Yelp is a plumbing company.
 Its population is 57% Latino (mostly Mexican and Salvadoran), 24% white (mostly German), 12% Asian, and 5% black.

 North Hollywood view of the Red and Orange Line termini - image source: srd515

 North Hollywood isn't its own municipality like West Hollywood is, but it's not really ever considered to be part of Hollywood (like East Hollywood is).
 It began as town called Toluca and was renamed Lankershim in 1896.
 It became North Hollywood in 1927.
 In 1939, in one of the first instances of a Valley neighborhood breaking off from another to distance itself from perceived negative connotations, Valley Village declared independence from North Hollywood.
 It is home to the NoHo Arts District.
 The population is 58% Latino (primarily Mexican and Salvadoran), 27% white (primarily Armenian), 6% Asian and 6% black.
-I've been up there a couple of times to see Amoeba alumni Brad MacDonald in a Phil Olson's Don't Hug Me musical comedies.
-Even more times I used to visit a tiki bar (the city's oldest - established in 1958), The Tonga Hut, with the rest of the Rock 'n' Roll Mondays gang.
+To read more about North Hollywood, click here.

 Aerial view of Northridge with the 3M Northridge Facility in the foreground